opendevstack/ods-pipeline/docs/adr/20220314-caching-build-tasks.md

 - `<cache-build-key>` allows keeping multiple build tasks associated with the same working directory separate.
 Such build variants may allow to create builds for different platforms or architectures while keeping the cached files in separate locations.
 In most cases such a key can be derived from the existing build task's parameters.

-- `git-sha-combined` is the git sha of the internal tree object of the specified `cache-sources` directories (specified colon separated)
+- `git-sha-combined` is the git sha of the internal tree object of the specified directories of `working-dir` and the `build-extra-inputs` directories (specified colon separated)

 <aside class="notice">
 ****